Do you want to start earning money from your website through WordPress membership management?

 - A templating system that lets you customize all of this plugin’s templates.

-- The ability to ban visitors from using certain usernames—perfect for ensuring no-one ever registers with your website using an offensive username!
+- The ability to ban visitors from using certain usernames—perfect for ensuring no one ever registers with your website using an offensive username!

-WP User Manager also offers a free extension where users can request an export and erasure of their personal data, which can help ensure your website remains GDPR compliant.
+This best free membership plugin for WordPress also offers a free extension where users can request an export and erasure of their personal data, which can help ensure your website remains GDPR compliant.

 Create a Complete Membership Website in 2 Easy Steps